-In these unprecedented times many people have found themselves stranded away from home in all parts of the world, we have policyholders currently stuck in New Zealand, Philippines, Spain and Portugal whose homes have now been unoccupied for 60 days or more.
+In these unprecedented times, many people have found themselves stranded away from home in all parts of the world; we have policyholders currently stuck in New Zealand, the Philippines, Spain and Portugal whose homes have now been unoccupied for 60 days or more.

 There are two elements to this, what policy terms apply when homes are unoccupied for long periods and the renewal of policies.

-Most policies allow for homes to be unoccupied for a certain period of time, commonly up to 30 consecutive days and sometimes more.
-The ‘Economy’ policy offered by Paul Baker Insurance Services allows for up to 30 days, the ‘Select’ policy up to 60 days, other insurers will vary.
+Most policies allow for homes to be unoccupied for a certain period, commonly up to 30 consecutive days and sometimes more.
+The ‘Economy’ policy offered by Paul Baker Insurance Services allows for up to 30 days, the ‘Select’ policy up to 60 days; other insurers will vary.
 Homes which are unoccupied for longer periods can represent an increased risk which is why insurers apply restrictions in such instances.

-- An exclusion in respect of theft or attempted theft unless there has been forcible and violent entry to, or exit from the home - in our experience incidents of theft on residential parks are very rare, and provided the home has been left secure a forcible entry will be required so the cover will continue to apply.
+- An exclusion in respect of theft or attempted theft, unless there has been forcible and violent entry to or exit from the home – in our experience, incidents of theft in residential parks are very rare and provided the home has been left secure, a forcible entry will be required so the cover will continue to apply.

-In terms of policies being renewed upon request renewal documents can be emailed and payments can be made by debit or credit card or by a BACS transfer.
-We will be doing our very best to contact all policyholders prior to renewal to ensure their policies do not lapse accidentally.
+In terms of policies being renewed upon request, renewal documents can be emailed, and payments can be made by debit or credit card or by a BACS transfer.
+We will do our best to contact all policyholders before renewal to ensure their policies do not lapse accidentally.